-As we face the consequences of sin we can either die by hiding behind denial and other defensive walls such as:
+There are consequences to sin.
+We can however choose to first hide behind denial and other defensive walls such as:

 - minimizing what we have done saying it's not that bad, - shifting the blame saying if it wasn't for such and such a thing I wouldn't have done it, - making an excuse that that was not the real me, - saying to God.
 Look at all the good that I have done - or saying if you think I'm bad, just look at him or her beside me.